-Educational Partner(s) Process for Engagement Parents Parents received information about LCAP and had the opportunity to provide input during two meetings in the Spring of 2024 as well as the June Board of Education Meeting.
-DELAC received LCAP information and provided input on 5-10-24.
-Superintendent responded in writing to the input on 6-3-24 SSC/ PAC (including representation by Unduplicated student parent groups) received LCAP information on 5-10-24 and provided input.
-Superintendent responded in writing to the input on 6-10-2024 Teachers Teachers provided ongoing input at monthly staff meetings, on School Site Council in the Winter and Spring of 2023-24, and specific LCAP information and input was provided by teachers on 5-31-24 Students Students in grades 3 through 8 provided LCAP input through survey on 5-31-24 Student council input was received on 5-31-24.
-The Superintendent responded in writing on 6-3-24.
-Principal and other administrative staff The principal/ superintendent and management staff worked together to incorporate the input from other educational partners and provide their own input to complete the LCAP draft for public hearing on 6-12-24
+Educational Partner(s) Process for Engagement Parents Parents received information about LCAP and had the opportunity to provide input during two meetings in the Spring of 2025 as well as at two June Board of Education Meetings.
+The Spring survey went out to all families in May, 2025.
+DELAC received LCAP information and provided input in May 2025.
+Superintendent responded in writing.
+SSC/ PAC (including representation by Unduplicated student parent groups) received LCAP information on March 24, 2025 and May 19, 2025 and provided input.
+Superintendent responded in writing.
+Teachers Teachers provided ongoing input at staff meetings held on August 5, August 6, August 12, August 26, September 6, September 23, September 30, October 8, October 14, November 4, November 18, December 5, December 11, and December 17, 2024.
+January 13, February 3, February 11, February 24, March 3, March 11, March 17, March 31, April 28, and May 12, 2025. as well as having staff represented during the School Site Council in the Winter and Spring of 2023-24 and in the form of a survey to all staff regarding LCAP input in May 2025.

-Educational Partner(s) Process for Engagement Other non-teaching staff (other school personnel) Classified and other non-teaching staff received LCAP information on at quarterly meetings and survey and provided input 5-31-24 Bargaining Units We have no official bargaining unit Community Members A mid-year progress report for LCAP was held on 2-14-24 with public opportunity for input.
-A hearing with public input opportunity was held at the Board meeting on 6-12-24 The Board of Education, composed of community leaders, approved the LCAP for submission to the Tulare County Office of Education at their meeting on June 20, 2024 SELPA Consultation with SELPA occurred on 2-27-24, 4-23-24 and weekly check-ins with Special Services Staff.
+Educational Partner(s) Process for Engagement Students Students in grades 3 through 8 provided LCAP input through survey in May 2025.
+Student council input was received in May 2025 .
+The Superintendent responded in writing.
+Principal and other administrative staff The principal/ superintendent and management staff worked together to incorporate the input from other educational partners and provide their own input to complete the LCAP draft for public hearing in April, May, and June of 2025.
+Other non-teaching staff (other school personnel) Classified and other non-teaching staff received LCAP information at regular meetings and provided input on August 5, September 3, October 1, November 5, January 14, February 4, February 21, April 1, May 6, and June 3rd of the 2024-25 school year and they took part in the LCAP survey and provided input in May 2025.
+Bargaining Units We have no, official bargaining units Community Members A mid-year progress report for LCAP was held on February 5th, 2024 with public opportunity for input.
+A hearing with public input opportunity was held at the Board meeting on June 11, 2025.
+SELPA Consultation with SELPA occurred In May 2025 through discussions with the TCOE contracted special education provider.